Theatre

 After Graduation

-As a theatre major, you unlock a wide range of career possibilities in the creative arts.
-The skills, practices and methodologies gained from theatre courses are not only valuable within the industry but also applicable to other fields and essential for personal and professional growth.
+A Bachelor’s degree in theatre unlocks a wide-range of career opportunities in the performing arts.
+Creative, collaborative, and critical thinking skills developed in theatre courses are not only valuable across the industry, but also applicable to other fields and essential for personal and professional growth

 Potential careers